sympy/sympy/doc/src/modules/physics/continuum_mechanics/beam_problems.rst

 Example 3
 ---------

 A beam of length 6 meters is having a roller support at the start and a hinged support at the end.
-A clockwise moment of 1.5 kN-m is applied at the mid of the beam.
+A counterclockwise moment of 1.5 kN-m is applied at the mid of the beam.
 A constant distributed load of 3 kN/m and a ramp load of 1 kN/m is applied from the mid till the end of the beam.

 ::